complytime/community/STYLE_GUIDE.md

 - **File Naming**: Use lowercase letters and underscores for file names (e.g., `my_file.go`).
 - **Package Names**: Use short, concise, and lowercase names for packages.
 Avoid underscores and mixed caps.
 - **Error Handling**: Always check for errors and handle them appropriately.
 Return errors to the caller when necessary.
-- **Line Length**: Limit lines to 99 characters when reasonable to improve readability.

 #### Licensing and File Headers